kylejb/TheShoppies/README.md

 ## The Challenge

 My code challenge submission for Shopify's 2021 Summer Internship in consideration for a Frontend Development position.

+The requirements for the assignment are provided below:

-### Simple to use interface that makes it easy to:
+#### Simple to use interface that makes it easy to:

 - Search OMDB and display the results (movies only).
 - Add a movie from the search results to our nomination list.
-- View the list of films already nominated
+- View the list of films already nominated.
-Remove a nominee from the nomination list.
+- Remove a nominee from the nomination list.

-### Technical requirements:
+#### Additional requirements:

 - Search results should come from OMDB's API (free API key: http://www.omdbapi.com/apikey.aspx).
 - Each search result should list at least its title, year of release and a button to nominate that film.